NeneWang/docs/jou-project/chrome-extension.md

 ./exec.ps1
 ```

-Ok now that we have the
+Ok now that we have the email logged in:

+Lets create a l